tritonas00/system-tar-and-restore/README.md

    If a raid array is selected, the script will install the bootloader in all disks that the array contains.
    In case of UEFI, only Grub2 is supported by the script and */boot/efi* will be used automatically.

 - Select Mode.
    If **Restore Mode** is selected it will ask the archiver you used to create the backup archive and the backup archive itself.
 This can be obtained locally (by entering the full path of the file), or remotelly (by entering the url of the file).
 Also protected url is supported, which will ask for server's username and password.
+   If the archive is encrypted you will be prompted for the passphrase.

    If **Transfer Mode** is selected, it will ask if you want to transfer entire /home directory or only it's hidden files and folders.
    In both modes, it will ask if you want to specify any additional tar/rsync options (see tar --help, man bsdtar or rsync --help).